-Adult Services Librarian: \$19.00Children's Librarian: \$19.00 v.
+Adult Services Librarian: \$19.00Children's Librarian: \$19.00Circulation Assistant: \$15.00 v.
 Bonus: Employees of the Hopkins District Library (excluding custodian) will be paid an annual bonus of fifty cents per hour worked (no vacation or sick time) for the calendar year.
 The custodian will be paid an annual bonus of \$100.
-The bonus will be paid in November for the previous year.
-Employees must be employed by the Hopkins District Library on December 31st of the current year.
-New employees are eligible for the bonus after six months of the date of hire.
-They will be paid from the sixth month anniversary until the end of the year.
-An employee who terminates his or her employment and returns at a later date will be considered a new hire.
-A budget committee will determine if bonuses can be paid.
+The bonus will be paid in December or